 The Independent Grammar School: Durham

 This Policy covers all photography taken in school, on school trips or at school events.
-It is based on guidance provided by the Information Commissioner’s Office.
+It is based on guidance provided by the Information Commissioner’s Office, the Data Protection Act and the General Data Protection Regulations (GDPR) which came into force in 2018.

-The Data Protection Act is unlikely to be relevant to many cases where photographs are taken in a school.
-It is often the case that unjustified fear of breaching the provisions of the Act stops people taking photographs or videos of school activities.
-At IGS: Durham we believe that, subject to sensible and legal constraints as set out below, taking photographs of children is part of school life and something we are happy for parents to do.
+The regulations will always guide our actions in this area, although it is hoped that common sense and goodwill will be applied by all parties.
+It is often the case that unjustified fear of breaching the provisions of Data Protection legislation stops people taking photographs or videos of school activities.
+At IGS: Durham we believe that, subject to sensible and legal constraints as set out below, taking photographs of children is part of school life and is something we are happy for parents to do.
+Parents have important rights in relation to this area, and we are committed to respecting them.

 For the purposes of this Policy, the word “photograph” includes any kind of still or moving image with or without sound and whether stored/transmitted electronically or as hard copy.
 Where the Act does apply, a common sense approach suggests that the photographer asks for permission to take a photograph, which will usually be enough to ensure compliance.

-Photographs taken for official use by the school may be covered by the Act and students should be advised that they are being taken.
-Photographs taken purely for personal use are exempt from the Act.
+Photographs taken for official use by the school may be covered by the law and pupils and parents should be advised that they are being taken.
+Photographs taken purely for personal use are exempt from the terms of the legislation.

-· a parent takes a photograph of his or her child with some friends during School Sports Day to be put in the family album – these images are for personal use and the Data Protection Act does not apply
+· a parent takes a photograph of his or her child with some friends during School Sports Day to be put in the family album – these images are for personal use and Data Protection legislation does not apply as far as the school is concerned.

-· the school decides to take a photograph of each student for the school database or similar purpose – these images are stored electronically with other personal data and the terms of the Act does apply
+· the school decides to take a photograph of each student for the school database or similar purpose – wherever and however these images are stored, the relevant legislation does apply

-· a small group of pupils are photographed in a lesson and the photograph will be used in a school publication – this will be personal data, but will not breach the Act so long as the students and/or their parents are aware this is happening and understand the context in which the photograph will be used
+· a small group of pupils are photographed in a lesson and the photograph will be used in a school publication – this will be personal data, but will not breach the law so long as the students and/or their parents are aware this is happening and understand the context in which the photograph will be used and have given their express permission for it to be used.

-· a photograph is taken by a local newspaper of a school event: as long as the School has agreed to this, and the students and/or their parents are aware that photographs of the event may appear in the newspaper, this will not be a breach of the Act.
+· a photograph is taken by a local newspaper of a school event: as long as the School has agreed to this, and the students and/or their parents are aware that photographs of the event may appear in the newspaper, this will not be a breach of the legislation.
+Again, as much information will be shared with parents as possible before such an event.

 The above examples cover data protection issues, but staff should also be sensitive to the views of students who are included in photographs.
 The following good practice will be adopted by all staff:

-· it should not be possible to identify any student appearing in a photograph from any text associated with the photograph (e.g. a caption or comment) unless consent has been given
+· it should not be possible to identify any student appearing in a photograph from any text associated with the photograph (e.g. a caption or comment) unless consent has been actively been given and is based on a full understanding of the context

 · it is important to be particularly sensitive when photographing children participating in activities such as swimming and gymnastics

-· even where there is no text identifying the student appearing in the photograph, if it is to appear in a high profile location (e.g. on the website homepage or an advertisement for the school) then consent must be obtained first;
+· even where there is no text identifying the student appearing in the photograph, if it is to appear in a high profile location (e.g. on the website homepage or an advertisement for the school) then specific and active consent must be obtained first;

 This Policy will be reviewed annually.